Q: What is Amazon Glue?

-Q: What programming language can I use to write my ETL code for AWS Glue?
+Q: What programming language can I use to write my ETL code for Amazon Glue?

 You can use either Scala or Python.

-Q: How can I customize the ETL code generated by AWS Glue?
+Q: How can I customize the ETL code generated by Amazon Glue?

-AWS Glue’s ETL script recommendation system generates Scala or Python code.
+Amazon Glue’s ETL script recommendation system generates Scala or Python code.
 It leverages Glue’s custom ETL library to simplify access to data sources as well as manage job execution.
 You can find more details about the library in our documentation.
-You can write ETL code using AWS Glue’s custom library or write arbitrary code in Scala or Python by using inline editing via the AWS Glue Console script editor, downloading the auto-generated code, and editing it in your own IDE.
+You can write ETL code using Amazon Glue’s custom library or write arbitrary code in Scala or Python by using inline editing via the Amazon Glue Console script editor, downloading the auto-generated code, and editing it in your own IDE.
 You can also start with one of the many samples hosted in our Github repository and customize that code.

 Q: Can I import custom libraries as part of my ETL script?

 Yes.
-You can import custom Python libraries and Jar files into your AWS Glue ETL job.
+You can import custom Python libraries and Jar files into your Amazon Glue ETL job.
 For more details, please check our documentation here.